alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 Tier 3:

-+ Download packages on the allowlist (see the lists in `environment_configs/package_lists`)
++ Download packages on the allowed list (see the lists in `environment_configs/package_lists`)
   + Login as the **SRE standard user** into a DSVM via remote desktop web client
-  + Attempt to install a package on the allowlist that is not included out-of-the-box (for example, try `pip install aero-calc`)
+  + Attempt to install a package on the allowed list that is not included out-of-the-box (for example, try `pip install aero-calc`)
-  + Then attempt to download a package that is not included in the allowlist (for example, try `pip install botocore`)
+  + Then attempt to download a package that is not included in the allowed list (for example, try `pip install botocore`)
   + <details>
       <summary>:camera: <b>Verify:</b> the first download succeeds and the second fails</summary>